s-flores/SimpleTweet/README.md

 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
 - [ ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
 - [ ] User can see embedded image media within the tweet detail view
-- [ ] User sees an **indeterminate progress indicator** when any background or network task is happening
+- [ ] User sees an **indeterminate progress indicator** when any back- [X] User can click a “Compose” icon in the Action Bar on the top right
+  - [X] User can then enter a new tweet and post this to twitter
+  - [X] User is taken back to home timeline with **new tweet visible** in timeline
+  - [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [X] User can **see a counter with total number of characters left for tweet** on compose tweet pageground or network task is happening
 - [ ] User can **see embedded image media within a tweet** on list or detail view.
 - [ ] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 - [ ] User can view following / followers list through any profile they view.